 Please send your questions concerning posted workers per e-mail to email@example.com

-More information: Anu Ikonen, Senior Inspector, OSH Division of the Regional State Administrative Agency of Southwestern Finland.
+More information: Anu Ikonen, Lawyer, OSH Division of the Regional State Administrative Agency of Southwestern Finland.

 Right to work

 If you are not a Finnish citizen, under the Alien´s Act you must prove your right to work in Finland.
 Show your employer your passport, a official travel document or your residence permit card.

 The employer normaly makes a copy of the ground for your right to work, because in accordnace with the law, the employer has to have the proof available at the work place.